Futur1stXD/NewsAnalysis/README.md

 [Explain the inspirations behind your project.
 What motivated your team to work on this idea?]

 We took this idea because of the 6 ideas from Oraclus, this one was the most interesting.
-In addition, we wanted to learn how to make and train our NLP-related models, because we had never worked with NLP before.
+In addition, we wanted to learn how to make and train our NLP-related models, because we had never worked with NLP and ML before.

 ## Technology stack and organization